 Bipolar patients should try to have a couple of close friends or family members that they can honestly talk with about what they’re going through.
 That trusted confidante or two may be able to help watch for triggers or recognize the signs that a manic or depressive episode is emerging.

-Bearden also encourages patients not to give up when trying to find appropriate treatment.
+Bearden also encourages patients not to give up when trying to find appropriate treatment for bipolar disorder.
 Physicians may have to test the impact of several different medications before finding the right combination to address a bipolar patient’s problems.
 Bearden says that patients should take charge of their health, asking doctors questions about how medications should work and what they should expect if the medication is effective.

 About half of all bipolar patients also struggle with substance abuse.
 Bearden stresses that they need to avoid using alcohol or drugs.
 While it may seem as if the substance is lessening the depressive symptoms, it may instead contribute to sleeplessness and other triggers that set off an episode.